o3de/o3de.org/content/docs/user-guide/assets/pipeline/configuring.md

 You can use the aliases `@root@` and `@gamename@` as placeholders to enable portability to the computers of other users who are working on the same project.

-To make the scan folder OS\-specific, use the keywords `include` and `exclude`.
+To make the scan folder OS-specific, use the keywords `include` and `exclude`.
 Both keywords can contain platform tags and/or platform identifiers.
 If you do not specify a keyword, all enabled operating systems are included by default.

 The `ScanFolder` section has the following parameters.